Vaginderpal/Poly_proof_mod-1/README.md

 ## Note
 1. Make sure to add a .env file and add your account's Private Key in the file.
 2. You can customize the number of NFTs to be minted and the base URL for the images in the batchMint.js script and the NFT.sol contract, respectively.
-## Description
-A 5-item NFT collection has been created using "Stable Diffusion".
-The items are stored on IPFS using pinata.cloud.
-ERC721A smart contract is deployed to the Goerli Ethereum Testnet.
-There is a promptDescription function on the contract that returns the prompt used to generate the images.

 ## Getting Started

 1. Clone the repository: